nyukhalov/CarND-Traffic-Sign-Classifier-Project/writeup.md

   ![text][img_bl_before]![text][img_bl_after]

-- Random perspective tranformation
+- Random perspective transformation

   ![text][img_pers_before]![text][img_pers_after]

-The method `def augment(img)` applied from 3 to 5 randomly selected transformations described above to the image passed in.
+The method `def augment(img)` applies from 3 to 5 randomly selected transformations described above to the image passed in.

-Here is an example of an original image and a result of the `augment` method:
+Here is an example of an original image and an output of the `augment` method:

 ![text][img_aug_before]![text][img_aug_after]